-- 8. In the event of a screening failure, consult with your CI before making recommendations to rule out any temporary factors that may have affected the initial results. - 9.
+- 7. After completing the screening for one ear, move on to the other ear and repeat the same procedure. - 8.
+In the event of a screening failure, consult with your CI before making recommendations to rule out any temporary factors that may have affected the initial results. - 9.
 For young child populations (e.g., preschool, kindergarten, grade 1), additional measures such as tympanometry may be utilized to assess middle ear function, which is crucial for accurate hearing evaluation.